dtudk/pythonsupport-page/docs/learn-more/index.rst

    will be introduced *during* the semester, so this can wait until introduced in the courses.

-Here you will find the essential tools needed to get ready to code in Python.
+Here you will find the essential tools needed to prepare to code in Python.
-The following sections function as short introductions, helping you to understand the basics of these tools.
+The following sections function as short introductions, helping you understand the basics of these tools.

 * The :doc:`Terminal <terminal>` is the most direct line of communication between you and your computer